 How To Configure WordPress Discussion Settings – Tutorial

-The ‘Discussion Settings’ screen will display in your web browser …
+The ‘Discussion Settings’ page will display in your browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.